javiergithub/flux-cf-deployer/README.md

 ## Localhost deployments

+Steps:

+  1. Ensure you have the main flux repo checked out side-by-side with this one.
-First you must make sure to have Flux server running locally as well.
-See the Flux readme for instructions.
+  2. Start the Flux server locally.
+See the [Flux readme](https://github.com/eclipse/flux/blob/master/README.md) for instructions.
+  3. Make environment variable variable `FLUX_GITHUB_CLIENT_SECRET` is set to the same one used to run the Flux server.

-When you have Flux up and running, run the shell script in `flux-cf-deployer-releng/run-local.sh`.
+  4. Run the shell script `flux-cf-deployer-releng/run-local.sh`

+Notes:

-This script runs maven to build both projects and then runs them.
-Note that to build it succesfully you need to have the code in the main Flux repo checked out side-by-side with this repo.
+  - The script runs maven to build both projects and then runs them.
+To build succesfully you need to have the code in the main Flux repo checked out side-by-side with this repo.

+  - Two background processes are started.
+Use OS commands like `kill -9 <pid>` to stop them.

+  - Make sure not to run more than one instance of `flux-cf-deployer-service` at the same time.
+The current implementation assumes there is only one instance.
+If two instances are started they will both respond to requests simultaneously and this will cause problems.

 ## Deploying to CloudFoundry

 To deploy to CloudFoundry, run the `flux-cf-deployer-releng/push-all.sh` script.
-Note that thus requires the 'manifest.yml' files in `flux-cf-deployer` and `flux-cf-deployer-service`.
+This requires the 'manifest.yml' files in `flux-cf-deployer` and `flux-cf-deployer-service`.
 These files are encrypted with [git-crypt](https://github.com/AGWA/git-crypt).

 The files are automatically decrypted on checkout provided you have git-crypt